mickelus/slack-league/readme.md

 }
 ```
 Fill in the blanks!

-The api token can be found (and generated) here: https://api.slack.com/docs/oauth-test-tokens
+The bot token and the hook token are the tokens you noted down in the previous step, the api token can be found (and generated) here: https://api.slack.com/docs/oauth-test-tokens

-6. Set up gui (optional)
+###Set up the web interface (optional)
 ```
 cd app
 ```